-7. The following areas of capacity assistance were identified by CCMs in their Annual Report Part 2 RY2018 as identified in paragraph 33 of the provisional Compliance Monitoring Report:
+6. The following areas of capacity assistance were identified by CCMs in their Annual Report Part 2 RY2018 and are understood to be continuing capacity assistance needs in RY 2019 that were outside the scope of the list of obligations to be assessed in the CMS in 2020.
+These are identified in paragraph 28 of the provisional Compliance Monitoring Report:

-CMM Notes about types of assistance requested CCM 2017-03 03-06, 11, 12 Observer Safety CMM Assistance from FFA with this and other measures that require legislation changes Cook Islands 2013-07 04-05 Capacity development for personnel Additional training is needed in the following areas: 1.
-Prosecution 2.
-Data analysis 3.
+CMM Notes about types of assistance requested CCM 2017-03 03-06, 11, 12 Observer Safety CMM Assistance from FFA with this and other measures that require legislation changes Cook Islands 2013-07 04-05 Capacity development for personnel Additional training is needed in the following areas:1.
+Prosecution2.
+Data analysis3.
 MCS Fiji 2013-07 10-11 Capacity development for MCS activities Assistance from developed partners to assist in both aerial and surface surveillance coverage Kiribati